Qiskit/RFCs/0017-sampler-interface.md

 Users will be able to transition from `backend.run` to `sampler.run` without any compromises in execution efficiency.
 They will be able to run dynamic circuits without having to specify special flags, or invoke a special program.
 They will get their outputs in a format where they don't need to manually separate bitstrings from different registers.

-As with the [(the paired Estimator inteface RFC)[https://github.com/Qiskit/RFCs/pull/51]](https://github.com/Qiskit/RFCs/pull/51), implementations will more easily be able to enable features like late stage parameter value binding.
+As with the [(paired Estimator inteface RFC)[https://github.com/Qiskit/RFCs/pull/51]](https://github.com/Qiskit/RFCs/pull/51), implementations will more easily be able to enable features like late stage parameter value binding.

 ## Design Proposal <a name="design-proposal"></a>